How Monopoly Man Won The Internet

 "I think this week has been a particularly rough week on the American psyche so I think people needed a little bit of levity," Werner said.

-It certainly inspired tens of thousands of happy face crying emoji's on Twitter and on Facebook.
+It certainly inspired tens of thousands of happy face crying emojis on Twitter and on Facebook.

-The decision to go the funny-route is in stark contrast the health care protests on Sept.
+The decision to go the funny route is in stark contrast the health care protests on Sept.
 25 during a hearing on the most recent Republican plan to replace the Affordable Care Act.
 Demonstrators began chanting, delaying the start of the hearing.
-Fifteen people were arrested and charged with "Disruption of Congress," according to U.S. Capitol Police.
-Dozens, staging die-ins in the hallway, were arrested and charged with "crowding, obstructing or incommoding."
+Fifteen people were arrested and charged with disruption of Congress, according to U.S. Capitol Police.
+Dozens, staging die-ins in the hallway, were arrested and charged with crowding, obstructing or incommoding.

 "There are a lot of different methods of protest and they all work for different instances," Werner said.
 "You have to decide which is the best for your particular situation."